battle-tactics-strategies

 The Strategic Context of Gaugamela

-The Macedonian army, numbering perhaps 47,000 men, faced a Persian force that modern estimates place between 100,000 and 250,000.
-The numerical disparity made the subsequent victory all the more striking.
-It was not mere luck or Persian incompetence that won the day; it was a carefully planned application of tactical principles that Alexander had honed under his father Philip II and during his own early campaigns.
+The Macedonian army numbered perhaps 47,000 men, while modern estimates of the Persian force range from 100,000 to 250,000.
+This numerical disparity makes the victory all the more striking.
+It was not luck or Persian incompetence that decided the day, but a carefully planned application of tactical principles honed under Philip II and refined by Alexander during his early campaigns.
+The battle became the definitive proof that a smaller, highly trained combined-arms force could defeat a larger, less coordinated enemy—a lesson repeated by great captains from Hannibal to Napoleon.

 Key Macedonian Tactics on Display